dkuspawono/bootsharp/README.md

 Bootsharp is SSL.com's official theme for Bootstrap.
 Bootsharp is to be used with bootstrap-sass v3.
 It is not yet compatible with Bootstrap v4.

+##Excluded components
+The following components are not included in Bootsharp:
+ - Jumbotron
+ - Tooltips
+ - Popovers
+ - Carousel

 ##How to build

-Bootsharp requires NPM and Gulp to compile.
+Bootsharp requires NPM to run tasks.

- - `gulp` compiles with source maps
+ - `npm run build` compiles with source maps
- - `gulp --production` compiles minified without source maps
+ - `npm run dist` compiles minified without source maps
- - `gulp watch` compiles and watches for changes
+ - `npm start` compiles and watches for changes

  As an alternative, you can load `_variables.scss` and `_bootsharp.scss` into a bootstrap loader.